milkicow/RISC-V_executor/README.md

 ```

 ## Examples
-You can see some program examples in eponymous directory
+You can see examples: first n elememts sum and factorial in eponymous directory